U.S. Steel Tower: Signage

-The University of Pittsburgh Medical Center initially leased five floors of the tower, which now serves as the institution's headquarters, in 2007.
+The University of Pittsburgh Medical Center initially leased five floors of the tower, which now serves as the institution's headquarters.
 Although U.S. Steel was the largest tenant in the building at the time, to go along with this lease, the company also purchased new signs reading "UPMC" for the top of each three sides of the building.
 The Pittsburgh Planning Commission approved the 20 ft signs.
 The signage cost $750,000, according to a document submitted in 2006 to the city planning commission.

 Much deliberation surrounded the controversial issue of the sign in planning commission meetings.

 "U", "P", and a "C" were installed via helicopter on May 3–4, 2008, but weather conditions postponed completion, and the "M" was not installed until some time later.

 The sign was completed June 7–8, 2008.
 Illumination was provided several weeks after installation.
 Energy efficient LED lights replaced the neon bulbs used in the original sign in 2019.

+Plaza and fountain

+Next to the entrance of the building, there is a plaza and a fountain alongside a brewery named Brew Gentlemen.
+The area is known as "Steel Garden" There is also a bus stop right outside the plaza that serves the Martin Luther King Jr. East Busway.

 Nativity scene

-Each year a nativity scene, goes on display in the building's courtyard.
+Each year, a nativity scene goes on display in the building's courtyard.
 It is larger than the original nativity, and is the only authorized replica of the Vatican's Christmas crèche in St. Peter's Square.